 Do I need to speak Spanish?

-Being surrounded by the language will have you incorporating new words in no time so don’t worry about being an expert before you arrive.
+Being surrounded by the language will have you incorporating new words quickly, so don’t worry about being an expert before you arrive.

 Slowly but surely, you will have a grasp of new words and phrases and be eager to try them out at the local fruit stands and markets.

-One thing that can be surprising is that you will run into locals that do speak some English and will love the opportunity to practice and converse with you.
+One thing that can be surprising is that you will run into locals who do speak some English and will love the opportunity to practice and converse with you.

 Will I be eating casados every day?